Country Entrepreneur Shows City Folk How It’s Done

 “Another thing I’ve definitely understood is this: a lot of people don’t understand marketing and its importance.
 Most mix up marketing and advertising.
 But advertising is different: anyone can pop an ad in the paper.
 Marketing is a continuous effort—a strategy.”

-Peter used to market Steel Supplies in an ad hoc manner at the start because of the business.
+Peter Doonan used to market Steel Supplies in an ad hoc manner at the start because of the business.
 But after engaging Marketing Eye, he has been happily looking at the larger picture and not the small technical details of marketing.

-Steel Supplies Charters Towers: company fast facts & strengths
+Steel Supplies Charters Towers: Company Fast Facts & Strengths

 - Founded in 2005.

-- Quality products especially the
+- Quality products, especially the fabricated products.

 - Solid industry knowledge